liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

    is a conflict, display the differences between the three versions, and allow the user to merge his changes into the current HEAD.

+5. (Future work): It is allowed to have multiple heads in the DAG, e.g. different preferred versions by different principals.
+This however still requires a lot of UX work to be done.

 The backend must to two things::

 1. Add a 'forkable' flag to the IVersionable sheet.
 (There are